vertver/oiu_csharp/README.md

 #### Why is it created?

-Because we wanted to create a beast DAW for the blogers
+We create our DAW for people, who didn't know a hard DAW's.